KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/fonts.md

 1. Back in Google Fonts ([fonts.google.com](https://fonts.google.com/)), make sure you have at least two fonts selected, one to use for headers and one to use for body text.

-2. This time we'll find the `import` way of embedding the fonts.
+2. This time we'll find the `import` way of embedding the fonts by clicking on the red @IMPORT header next to the STANDARD header.

-3. Copy the import statement for your fonts and paste it as the first line in your _styles.scss_ file.
+3. Copy the just the import statement for your fonts, not the surrounding `<style></style>` tags and paste it as the first line in your _styles.scss_ file
 4. In the _ _variables.scss_ file, set up the variables for `$body-font` and `$header-font` referencing the Google Fonts font-families.
 For example one variable might look like: `$body-font: "Work Sans", Arial, Helvetica, sans-serif;

     {% hint style='tip' %}